Love the taste of sour, spicy, flavorful Tom Yum Soup? Tom Yum Fried Rice is all the flavors of Tom Yum, packed into a quick week night dinner!

 - Then start stir-frying, and add in the Thai chili paste, tamarind paste (if using) and lime juice, and stir it up until it’s combined.

-- Add in everything that you had taken out, plus the tomatoes and shrimp.
+- Add in everything that you had taken out, plus the tomatoes, fish sauce and sugar.

-- Stir-fry for about a minute until the shrimp has changed to pink, and turn off the heat.
+- Stir-fry for about a minute until everything is mixed in, and turn off the heat.

-- Sprinkle on the cilantro leaves over each serving, and serve with a wedge of lime.
+- Sprinkle on the cilantro leaves and kaffir lime leaf over each serving, and serve with a wedge of lime.

 If you like spicy, but the rest of those eating it can’t handle the heat, make spicy Thai Seasoning Sauce to go with the fried rice, so those who like spicy can add it to taste.